-One of online fraud is Card Not Present (CNP) transactions fraud, CNP fraud is growing at an even faster rate in the United States, fraud losses associated with transactions account for 60-70 percent of all card fraud the UK, spending on e-commerce has reached £248 billion, with CNP fraud losses at £309 million in 2016 (Rolfe, 2017; Accenture, 2018).
-According to the Australian Payments Network in 2017, CNP fraud accounted for more than 80 percent of all card fraud in Australia, resulting in up to \$476,4 million in losses (Australian Payments , 2018).
+One of online fraud is Card [2] Present (CNP) transactions fraud, CNP fraud is grow 2; at an even faster rate in the United States, fraud losses associated with transactions account for 60-70 percent of all card fraud the UK, 2 ending on e-commerce has reached £248 billion, with CNP fraud losses at £309 million in 2016 (Rolfe, 2017; Accenture, 2018).
+According to the Australian Payments Network in 2017, CNP fraud accounted for more than 80 percent of all card fraud in Aust 2 ia, resulting in up to \$476,4 million in losses (Australian Payments , 2018).
 In September 2017, it was estimated that there are 5 million customer credit card numbers were taken from US-based fast-food chain Sonic.
 The hackers used malware to acquire card information when the card is used at the Point of Sale (POS) and send it automatically to the hackers (USA Today, 2017; Accenture, 2018).

 Figure 1.
-Conceptual Framework of Digital Advancement to Marketing Fraud Risk and IT Utilization
+Conceptual Framework of Digital Advancement to Marketing Fraud Risk and IT Utilization fraud.

-Hypothesis 3: there is a considerable relationship between digital utilization and marketing fraud risk.
-The banking industry is proactively using technology to cope with any fraudulent activities.
-One example is the use of a system described as a global digital identity tool which has been adopted by several leading banks to help identify and prevent potential fraud.
 The system analyses billions of real-time transactions with additional data, including device, geographical, behavioral, and threat intelligence input.
 By combining this with historical data, the bank determined the pattern of a customer's behavior so that any unusual and potentially fraudulent activity can be identified and marked by the banks.